flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201005-the-cdc-updating-its-guidance-on-the-potential-spread-of-the-virus-that-causes-covid-19/index.md

 * **Why It Matters:** In the immediate, this reflects a broadening of ways COVID-19 can be transmitted.
 It puts further emphasis on mask-wearing as a potential layer of protection.
 * **What to Watch For:** We’ll watch to see if this revelation changes any policies within states for indoor dining, education, recreational activities, and beyond.

-Here’s the official page: [CLICK HERE](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-covid-spreads.html)official page: [CLICK HERE](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-covid-spreads.html)
+Here’s the official page: [CLICK HERE](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-covid-spreads.html)